MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/mobile-apps/platform/client-apis/interfaces/view-model-control-pagelink-ipagelink-ipagelinkmetadata.md

 Editable: boolean (optional)

 Boolean indicating if the control is editable.
-False when either the control or it's parent is not editable.
+False when either the control or its parent is not editable.
-True when both the control and it's parent are editable.
+True when both the control and its parent are editable.
-True when either the control or it's parent is editable and the other is undefined.
+True when either the control or its parent is editable and the other is undefined.
-Undefined if both the control's edit-ability and it's parent's edit-ability is undefined.
+Undefined if both the control's edit-ability and its parent's edit-ability is undefined.

 Inherited from [ControlMetadata](view-model-control-basecontrol-icontrol-icontrolmetadata.md).[Editable](view-model-control-basecontrol-icontrol-icontrolmetadata.md#editable)